jtompkins/Haberdasher/Readme.md

 ### Adding support for additional databases

 Since Haberdasher interacts with the database (via Dapper, of course) by generating SQL, it can be used on any database that Dapper and ADO.NET supports.
 Unfortunately, not every database uses SQL in quite the same way.
-Haberdasher allows you to override its built-in SQL generation (which produces SQL Server-supported SQL) by creating types that implement the `ITailor` interface:
+Haberdasher allows you to override its built-in SQL generation (which produces SQL Server-supported SQL) by creating types that implement the `ISqlBuilder` interface:

-	public interface ITailor
+	public interface ISqlBuilder
     {
     	string SelectAll(IEnumerable<CachedProperty> properties);
         string Select(IEnumerable<CachedProperty> properties, CachedProperty key, string keyParam);